 No matter the manufacturing process used, a quality ghee producer takes diligent care of his produce, whether it is produced from the milk of cow, sheep, or buffalo.

 Worldwide, there are plenty of ghee manufacturers, but all of them do not follow the same process of ghee production.
-Although the prime objective of a quality ghee producer is manufacturing the best and purest form of ghee, different processes are there for enduing quality production.
+Although the prime objective of a quality ghee producer is manufacturing the best and purest form of ghee, different processes are there to enduing quality production.

 In ancient times, ghee was made at home.
 The produced ghee was used in different chores.
-Later on, ghee came to be produced commercially and on a large scale.
-So instead of homemade delicacy, ghee became a product of commercial interest, and the demand for ghee produced increased.
+Later, ghee came to be produced commercially and on a large scale.
+So, instead of a homemade delicacy, ghee became a product of commercial interest, and the demand for ghee produced increased.

 Except for the Indigenous method, there are four other means that pure ghee manufacturers mostly avail.
 However, the desi traditional process has some drawbacks, which are:

 However, a few steps/precautions can improve this indigenous method.
 These are:

 Cool milk to room temperature (22-30 degrees Celsius) and add starter culture for curd preparation.
 The setting of curd should be done under controlled conditions.

 Most small-scale pure ghee manufacturers follow The direct cream method, one of the famous manufacturing processes.
 In this process, centrifugation separates cream from milk, and ghee is prepared from the milk cream.